-Scholarship assistance helps students achieve their dreams by bridging the gap between their own resources and the cost of college tuition.
+Scholarship assistance helps students achieve their dreams by bridging the gap between their own resources and the cost of tuition.

 Our ability to provide significant financial aid, whether through annual contributions, institutional funds, or the income from endowment, continues to be an imperative.

 The case for dramatically increasing the corpus of endowed funds for scholarships is essential for sustaining our commitment to access and affordability.
 For example, in the 2018-2019 academic year, we enrolled a total of 2,637 students.
-Of those, 233 (8.39%) were low income, defined as family income below 150% of the federally-designated poverty level; 443 (16.67%) were first generation college students; and 282 (10.61%) were first generation AND low income.
+Of those, 233 (8.39%) were low income, defined as family income below 150% of the federally-designated poverty level; 443 (16.67%) were first generation university students; and 282 (10.61%) were first generation AND low income.

-UC students received federal and institutional scholarships and grants valued at approximately 47% of the cost of tuition and fees ($10,129 of $21,382).
+Utica students received federal and institutional scholarships and grants valued at approximately 47% of the cost of tuition and fees ($10,129 of $21,382).

-To further demonstrate the need our deserving students bring to bear as they enroll at Utica College, currently we have 257 out of 1,900 students accepted with a $0 Estimated Family Contribution (EFC) or 14% at this mid-point in the admission cycle.
+To further demonstrate the need our deserving students bring to bear as they enroll at Utica University, currently we have 257 out of 1,900 students accepted with a $0 Estimated Family Contribution (EFC) or 14% at this mid-point in the admission cycle.
 There are an additional 205 who have an EFC of $1-$5576.
 Those 2 groups are nearly 25% of the accepted pool.

-Donors will continue to have a critical impact on the College’s ability to meet this significant demand.
+Donors will continue to have a critical impact on the University’s ability to meet this significant demand.
 Individuals wishing to play an important role can consider establishing an endowed fund in honor or in memory of a family member or friend with a gift of $50,000 – payable over as many as five years.
-As the scholarship is being funded, the College will begin to award a student(s) at the mid-point of $25,000 so that the donor(s) can begin to see the immediate benefit to one or more of our deserving students.
+As the scholarship is being funded, the University will begin to award a student(s) at the mid-point of $25,000 so that the donor(s) can begin to see the immediate benefit to one or more of our deserving students.

 Additional gifts over time, plus investment growth, ensure that the fund will continue to grow and produce a meaningful annual distribution for deserving students.
-The College takes its covenant with donors seriously, and enters into an “Agreement of Gift,” which governs the use of those funds as originally intended by the donor(s).
+The University takes its covenant with donors seriously, and enters into an “Agreement of Gift,” which governs the use of those funds as originally intended by the donor(s).